aurelia/aurelia.github.io-old/docs/api/templating/index.md

-* `resource(instance: Object): any` - Decorator: Specifies a resource instance that describes the decorated class.
+* `resource(instanceOrConfig: ): any` - Decorator: Specifies a resource instance that describes the decorated class.
-  * `instance: Object` - The resource instance.
+  * `instanceOrConfig: ` - The resource instance.